thoas/bokchoy/README.md

 ### Custom logger

-By default the logger is disabled, you can provide a more verbose logger with options:
+By default the internal logger is disabled, you can provide a more verbose logger with options:

 ```go
 import (